Garrett P.I.: Tinnie Tate

+Major recurring characters

 Dean

 Dean Creech is Garrett's housekeeper and cook.
 Dean is elderly, around 70 years old, and he watches the house while Garrett is away.
 He is generally critical of Garrett's lady friends, with the exceptions of Tinnie Tate and Maya Stump, whom he adores.

 Dean cooks and cleans, and snipes and grumbles about how much Garrett is or is not working, how he is eating, who he consorts with, or how late he sleeps in the morning.
 Dean hopes that Garrett will someday settle down with one of his many homely spinster nieces.

 Dean first appears in Bitter Gold Hearts.